mdev896/vscode-winform-designer/README.md

 This project adds option to open cs form file (file.Designer.cs) in winforms editor.
 Editor used is opensourced, you can find it here: https://github.com/hry2566/SWD4CS

+## Updates

+Going to add option to create new project and compile&run the project, just wait.

 ## Installation

 I included a compiled version of swd4cs in repo. you just need to put that folder under %appdata%\vscode (or %appdata%\vscodium) then install the extension.